codex-academy/CleanYourCode/steps/promises.md

 Now get this code running locally.

-Take a closer look at the [bluebird Promise](https://github.com/petkaantonov/bluebird) to get a better feel of what is possible!
+Take a closer look at the [Bluebird Promise](https://github.com/petkaantonov/bluebird) to get a better feel of what is possible!